MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: scenario
-ms.custom: think-tank
+ms.custom: think-tank, e2e-azure-vmware
 ---

 # Network topology and connectivity for Azure VMware Solution

-Using the VMware software-defined datacenter (SDDC) with the Azure cloud ecosystem presents a unique set of design considerations for both cloud-native and hybrid scenarios.
+Using the VMware Software-Defined Datacenter (SDDC) with the Azure cloud ecosystem presents a unique set of design considerations for both cloud-native and hybrid scenarios.
 This article examines key considerations and best practices around networking and connectivity to, from, and within Azure and [Azure VMware Solution](/azure/azure-vmware/introduction) deployments.

-The article builds on several Cloud Adoption Framework [Enterprise-Scale Landing Zones (ESLZ)](/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity) architectural principles and recommendations for managing network topology and connectivity at scale.
+The article builds on several Cloud Adoption Framework [enterprise-scale landing zones](/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity) architectural principles and recommendations for managing network topology and connectivity at scale.
 You can use this enterprise-scale design area guidance for mission-critical Azure VMware Solution platforms.
 Design foundations include:

-- **Hybrid integration** for connectivity between on-premises, multi-cloud, edge, and global users.
+- **Hybrid integration** for connectivity between on-premises, multicloud, edge, and global users.
 For more information, see [Enterprise-Scale support for hybrid and multicloud](/azure/cloud-adoption-framework/scenarios/hybrid/enterprise-scale-landing-zone).
 - **Performance and reliability at scale** for consistent, low-latency experience and scalability for workloads.
-- **Zero-trust based network security** to secure network perimeter and traffic flows.
+- **Zero-trust-based network security** to secure network perimeter and traffic flows.
 For more information, see [Network security strategies on Azure](/azure/architecture/framework/security/design-network).
 - **Extensibility** for easily expanding network footprint without design rework.

 ## Networking components and concepts

 - **Azure Virtual Network** is the fundamental building block for private networks in Azure.
-With Virtual Network, many types of Azure resources, such as Azure virtual machines (VMs), can securely communicate with each other, the internet, and on-premises datacenters.
+With Virtual Network, many types of Azure resources, such as Azure Virtual Machines (VMs), can securely communicate with each other, the internet, and on-premises datacenters.
 Virtual Network is similar to a traditional network that you operate in your own datacenter, but has the Azure infrastructure benefits of scale, availability, and isolation.

 - A **network virtual appliance (NVA)** is a network device that supports functions like connectivity, application delivery, wide-area network (WAN) optimization, and security.
 NVAs include Azure Firewall and Azure Load Balancer.